+The author's purpose f or writing this passage was to · ------------------------ -------------------------------- ---
-(A) point out why so many of the residents of the ancient city of Pompeii liked to scrawl graffiti on the walls of that city

-(B) explain the differences between the type of graffiti found on the walls of Pompeii and modern-day postings found on social media

-© describe both the reason for the destruction of the city of Pompeii and the reason that it remained so well preserved

-(D) suggest that 19th-century scholars should have taken more care to preserve the graffiti that was once found on walls in the ancient city of Pompeii
+- A point out why so many of the residents of the ancient city of Pompeii liked to scrawl graffiti on the walls of that city - B explain the differences between the type of graffiti found on the walls of Pompeii and modern-day postings found on social media - © describe both the reason for the destruction of the city of Pompeii and the reason that it remained so well preserved - D suggest that 19th-century scholars should have taken more care to preserve the graffiti that was once found on walls in the ancient city of Pompeii

-- (A) brute

-- B bachelor

-- © acquaintance

-- D associate

-Suppose Camila wants to find out about the daily lives of the people who lived in Pompeii before its destruction.
-She would find most of her information .

-- (A) in a TV program titled "Everyday Life in the City of Pompeii" - (B) in a documentary about the largest volcanic eruptions in recorded history - c on a webpage describing how people escaped from the city of Pompeii - (D) on a map showing the location of Mount Vesuvius

-And there it was, under about 20 feet (about 6 meters) of stone and ash, an entire city seemingly flash-frozen in time, offering a unique window into ancient Roman everyday life.
+Question 4 Which is the closest synonym for the word barbarian?
+(A) brute (B) bachelor (c) acquaintance (D) associate Question 5 Suppose Camila wants to find out about the daily lives of the people who lived in Pompeii before its destruction.
+She would find most of her information (A) in a TV program titled "Everyday Life in the City of Pompeii" (B) in a documentary about the largest volcanic eruptions in recorded history © on a webpage describing how people escaped from the city of Pompeii on a map showing the location of Mount Vesuvius Question 6 Read this passage from the Article: And there it was, under about 20 feet (about 6 meters) of stone and ash, an entire city seemingly flash-frozen in time, offering a unique window into ancient Roman everyday life.
 From the beginning, archaeologists spotted the graffiti on the walls.
 In the late 19th century, scholars began making copies of the messages.
 And it's a good thing they did: More than 90 percent of the graffiti has faded since the ruins were unearthed.

-In this passage, the word scholar means
+In this passage, the word scholar means \\\\\\

-- (A) someone who has many unusual characteristics - (B) someone who is capable of working for a long time - © a person who competes in a sporting event - (b) an educated person who knows a subject well
+- A someone who has many unusual characteristics - B someone who is capable of working for a long time - © a person who competes in a sporting event - (D) an educated person who knows a subject well